lorentzlasson/node-red-contrib-play-audio/README.md

 Node to play audio from a raw audio buffer.
 Works well togather with the [Watson Text to Speech node](http://flows.nodered.org/node/node-red-node-watson), using the WAV audio format.

+It can also perform Text to Speech on strings if your browser has that capability.

 ## Install
 [Available on npm](https://www.npmjs.com/package/node-red-contrib-play-audio)